Lhx94As/Awesome-Spoken-Language-Identification/README.md

 # Awesome-Spoken-Language-Identification
 An awesome spoken LID repository.
 (Working in progress
-If you know some interesting papers，challenge, etc. that I haven't put in this repo, feel free to tell me!
+If you know some interesting papers, challenge, etc. that I haven't put in this repo, feel free to tell me!
 # Useful Links:
 ## Datasets:
 [openslr](https://openslr.org/resources.php) (open-source, plenty of datasets!)